Video: Work Out Your Top 3 Values

 Why is prioritising the key to good decision making?

-We have already seen that values are at our centre and act as a compass to help guide us.
-This guidance becomes very practical in decision making as our values help us prioritise.
+We have already seen, in the section on values, that our principles are at our centre and act as a compass to help guide us.
+This guidance becomes very practical in decision-making as our values help us prioritise.

 Living in an age of choice